aws-solutions-library-samples/guidance-for-data-management-core-on-aws/docs/manual_installation.md

                ]
             }
             ```
-    2. In your Spoke account create an IAM role to be used when creating assets in DF.
-You will pass the role’s Amazon Resource Name (ARN) to DF when you create assets.
-DF will pass this role to Glue and Glue DataBrew as needed.
+    2. In your Spoke account create an IAM role to be used when creating assets in DM.
+You will pass the role’s Amazon Resource Name (ARN) to DM when you create assets.
+DM will pass this role to Glue and Glue DataBrew as needed.
-        1. The role name must be prefixed with `df-`.
-This enables the role to be passed by DF.
+        1. The role name must be prefixed with `dm-`.
+This enables the role to be passed by DM.
         2. The trust policy is as follows:
             ```
             {